agimus-project/pym3t/README.md

 pip install .[examples]
 ```

+### Building with realsense camera
+First make sure that [librealsense](https://github.com/IntelRealSense/librealsense) is installed.
+It should be the case if you followed the conda-based installation.
+Then build with:

+`pip install . --config-settings="cmake.define.USE_REALSENSE=ON"`

 # Example scripts
 As example usage of the library, we provide several scripts:
 * `run_image_dir_example.py`: single object tracking using color and depth images from filesystem;